spatialthoughts/qgis-tutorials/ko/_sources/docs/3/interactive_reveal_maps.rst.txt

   The inverted polygon renderer is used to show regions outside the feature.
 In our case, the ``mask`` layer is empty so the *inverted* region is the whole canvas.
 That is why you see the whole canvas rendered using the chosen symbology.
 We use this renderer for the tutorial since it can render the map without needing any features being present in the layer and will work anywhere in the world.

 9. Select ``Geometry Generator`` as the :guilabel:`Symbol layer type`.
-We will now enter an expressions to change how the layer is rendered.
+We will now enter an expression to change how the layer is rendered.
 Click the :guilabel:`Expression` button.

   .. image:: /static/3/interactive_reveal_maps/images/9.png
     :align: center